svaarala/duktape/doc/code-issues.rst

 * ``DUK_LOCAL_DECL`` and ``DUK_LOCAL``: symbol is file local.
 This maps to ``static`` and currently requires no compiler specific treatment.

-As usual, ``duk_features.h.in`` defines these visibility symbols as appropriate, taking into account both the compiler and whether Duktape is being compiled from a single or multiple files.
+As usual, ``duk_config.h`` defines these visibility symbols as appropriate, taking into account both the compiler and whether Duktape is being compiled from a single or multiple files.

 Missing a visibility macro is not critical on GCC: it will just pollute the symbol table.
 On MSVC it can make break a DLL build of Duktape.